Zagon, Covasna: Geography

 The commune is located in the southeastern part of the county, on the border with Buzău County, 15 km south of the town of Covasna and 40 km east of the county seat, Sfântu Gheorghe.
-It lies on the banks of the river Zagon, at the foot of the Vrancea Mountains.
+It is situated at an altitude of 517 m at the foot of the Vrancea Mountains, on the banks of the rivers Zagon and Păpăuți.